-FIG. 3: (Color online) Two-electron angular-density distributions for the (1s)(2p) singlet-triplet pair of states of He-like systems for different nuclear charge Z_n : (a), (b), (c) and (d) correspond, respectively, to the cases of $Z_n = 20$, 10, 4 and 2.
-The singlet and triplet distributions are displayed by green and red (light- and dark-grey in the black-and-white version), respectively.
-See the caption to Fig.1 for further details.
+FIG. 3.
+(Color online) Two-electron angular-density distributions for the (1s)(2p) singlet-triplet pair of states of He-like systems for different nuclear charge Z_n : (a)-(d) correspond, respectively, to the cases of $Z_n = 20$, 10, 4, and 2.
+The singlet and triplet distributions are displayed by green and red (light and dark gray), respectively.
+See the caption to Fig. 1 for further details.

-served trends by invoking the concepts of the conjugate Fermi holes as well as of the standard or genuine Fermi holes.
+In the following section, we shall rationalize the observed trends by invoking the concepts of the conjugate Fermi holes as well as of the standard or genuine Fermi holes.